-The Cambridge Scientific Society was founded in 1995, with the goal of promoting all branches of science at a level both stimulating to those studying science, and accessible to those with an arts background.
-Today, SciSoc is the most active science society at Cambridge, and with more than 1000 permanent members (and a much larger email database), the largest.
+The SocietyThe Cambridge Scientific Society was founded in 1995, with the goal of promoting all branches of science at a level both stimulating to those studying science and accessible to those coming from other backgrounds.
+Today, SciSoc is the largest and most active science society at Cambridge, and with more than 2000 lifetime members connected via our expansive email database.

-Our main activity is the organisation of weekly talks that cover all scientific branches, from physics to medicine, from biology to engineering.
-Usually, our events include post-talk wine receptions, which offer a great opportunity to discuss the talk with other members, and to have a chat with the speaker.
-This year, members also have the chance to dine with our speakers before the talk.
-For more information on upcoming talks see here, or join our mailing list to be updated for all our events.
+The ActivitiesOur main activity is the organisation of weekly talks that cover all scientific branches, from physics to medicine, from biology to engineering, from chemistry to palaeontology.
+There is usually time before and after our talks, offering a great opportunity to interact with fellow SciSoc members and the speaker.
+For more information on talks see here.
+Join our mailing list to be updated for all our events.

 In the past, we also organised trips to science facilities of world class importance, such as to the Diamond Light Source, the National Synchrotron Facility, where we were given a tour by the CEO Professor Gerhard Materlik CBE, and to the Large Hadron Collider in Geneva.